ivanchanzhengyang/Project-1/README.md

 | `lrt`             | Integer       | Total ridership for Light Rail Transit (LRT) in the month (in thousands). |
 | `total_ridership` | Integer       | The combined total ridership for all modes of transportation in the month (in thousands). |

-# Visualization
+## Visualizations

 ![Stacked Bar Chart of Ridership by Month](/Generated%20images/Combined_Chart_with_Secondary_Axis_Labels.png)

-Shows a scatterplot of number of rainy days imposed on the bar chart showing the various ridership numbers across a monthly period between January 2019 to August 2022.
+This visualization shows a scatterplot of the number of rainy days imposed on a bar chart displaying ridership numbers across a monthly period between January 2019 to August 2022.

 ![Ridership Bar Chart (normalized)](/Generated%20images/Combined_Chart_with_Percentages_Labels_(Normalized).png)

-Shows a scatterplot of number of rainy days imposed on the normalized bar chart showing the various ridership numbers across a monthly period between January 2019 to August 2022 to account for the drastic drop in riderships.
+This visualization displays a scatterplot of the number of rainy days imposed on a normalized bar chart showing ridership numbers across a monthly period between January 2019 to August 2022 to account for the drastic drop in riderships.

-# Conclusion and Recommendations
+## Conclusion and Recommendations

 In conclusion, our analysis highlights a moderate negative relationship between rainy days and public transportation ridership.
 While this correlation suggests that rainy weather can influence ridership, it's essential to recognize that ridership is influenced by various factors.

-## Recommendations
+### Recommendations

 Based on our findings, we offer the following recommendations: